maxpou/maxpou.fr/src/content/blog/2016/2016-05-25-vagrant-symfony-windows/index.md

 alias cplogs='cp -R /dev/shm/application-name/logs /var/www/application-name/public/app'
 ```

 And... tadaaaa!
-It took Some hundred milliseconds ♥ (I also add some SQL request to MySQL... just
+It took Some hundred milliseconds ♥ (I also added some SQL requests to MySQL...
-for fun).
+just for fun).

 ![step 3](./3.png)